Radiation hardening: Single-event transient

 An SET happens when the charge collected from an ionization event discharges in the form of a spurious signal traveling through the circuit.
 This is de facto the effect of an electrostatic discharge. it is considered a soft error, and is reversible.

 Single-event upset

 Single-event upsets (SEU) or transient radiation effects in electronics are state changes of memory or register bits caused by a single ion interacting with the chip.
 They do not cause lasting damage to the device, but may cause lasting problems to a system which cannot recover from such an error.
 It is otherwise a reversible soft error.
 In very sensitive devices, a single ion can cause a multiple-bit upset (MBU) in several adjacent memory cells.
-SEUs can become single-event functional interrupts (SEFI) when they upset control circuits, such as state machines, placing the device into an undefined state, a test mode, or a halt, which would then need a reset or a power cycle to recover.
+SEUs can become single-event functional interrupts (SEFI) when they upset control circuits, such as state machines, placing the device into an undefined or incorrect state, a test mode, or a halt, which would then need a reset or a power cycle to recover.